Create a Website Account - Manage notification subscriptions, save form progress and more.

 It is Nicollet County Property Services policy to require all persons engaged in excavation activities, who have requested assistance of staff (e.g. soil borings), to contact Gopher State One Call two working days prior to the onsite meeting.
 The County requires visual marking of all underground facilities within 100’ of the area of activity prior to staff arrival.
 Furthermore, it is a Minnesota state law that before you start any project that requires digging, you must contact Gopher State One Call at 811 or 1-800-252-1166.

 Nicollet County has density standards for new housing in the rural zoning districts.
 Please call our office at 507-934-7071 or come in to find out how the standards apply to your specific land.
-Staff will be happy to assist you in learning the requirements for your project.
+Staff will be happy to explain the requirements for your project.

+The Household Hazardous Waste Facility and Product Reuse Center is located at 651 Summit Avenue in Mankato and is operated by Blue Earth County.
 The facility is open April through October on Tuesday from Noon to 6 p.m. and on the 2nd Saturday of each month from 8 a.m. to 12:30 p.m.
+For more information, visit the Household Hazardous Waste website.